 Scholar • Artist • Organizer • Critic

 Luke Williams is a scholar, artist, organizer, and critic of twentieth and twenty-first century Black performance and visual cultures.
-His work, which spans embodiment, portraiture, racial capitalism, Afrofuturism, and the aesthetics of the Black radical imagination, focuses on Black Diasporic art in the Americas and broader Atlantic world.
-Luke is a PhD candidate in Modern Thought & Literature at Stanford University.
+His work, which spans embodiment, racial capitalism, and the aesthetics of the Black radical imagination, focuses on Black Diasporic art in the Americas and broader Atlantic world.
+Luke earned his PhD in Modern Thought & Literature at Stanford University.
 His dissertation, In the Black: Figures of Racial Capitalism examines the practices of four Black emerging artists in the California Bay Area as they navigate the pressures of racial capitalism in the art market.
-Currently, he is the Curatorial Fellow at the Museum of the African Diaspora and a Diversifying Academia, Recruiting Excellence (DARE) fellow at Stanford University.

 Curriculum Vitae